sayeed1999/lightoj-tutorial-editorial-by-sayeed/LightOJ 1224 - DNA Prefix/en.md

 ### Approach:

 Atfirst, we create a trie for each new testcase.
 A single node of trie data structure will contain an `integer` variable and an `array` of trie nodes of length `4`.
+Since DNA string contains letters between {A,C,G,T}, a four sized array is perfect.
+Ofcourse, we won't want unnecessary occupying of extra memory in our program to avoid `MLE`(Memory Limit Exceeded).
 You may have noticed trie usually contains a `boolean` variable, but I am taking an `integer` instead.
 This is a slight change you need to make for this problem on purpose.
 Because if you look carefully on the problem statement, we don't need the boolean endmark on where a DNA string ends.
 We just need the prefix.
 I used the `integer` variable named 'count' to count the times of each node being visited while inserting the DNA strings into the trie.
 This count variable is dynamically keeping track of a single node being used in how many DNA strings.

 Visualization-
 ```